ecly/advanced_programming/README.md

-Exercises for Advanced Programming course at IT University in Spring 2018.
+Exercises and exam or Advanced Programming course at IT University in Spring 2018.